inasafe/inasafe-doc/docs/source/user-docs/application-help/dock.rst

 Generating impact report
 ------------------------

-When scenario analysis completed you may want to generate a report.
-Usually :guilabel:`Print...`  button will be enabled immediatelly after analysis.
-If it still inactive, select impact layer in QGIS ToC.
+When scenario analysis is complete you may want to generate a report.
+Usually the :guilabel:`Print...`  button will be enabled immediately after analysis.
+If it is still inactive, select the impact layer in the Layers panel.

-To start report generation you need to click on the :guilabel:`Print...` button in the buttons area.
+To generate a report click on the :guilabel:`Print...` button in the buttons area.
 This will open an :guilabel:`Impact report` dialog.

 .. figure:: /static/user-docs/impact_report_dlg.*